m1sklick/Data-Science-tasks/README.md

 I tried my best to comment everything so all the code becomes easier to read, but I will make this README file anyway, just in case.

-These tasks were submitted on 4th of December and awaiting for response, but I promise to add README file here as well
+These tasks were submitted on 4th of December and awaiting for response, but I promise to add README file here as well soon

 ## Installation